About me

 - Feeling 'lost' and without purpose

-Counselling can be for anyone who wants space to think and reflect, it can provide a non-judgemental opportunity to work through problems and decisions.
-I do not think of mental health as an illness, I believe our choices and behaviours are a reflection of who we are, this might be because of our genes and because of our experiences of life.
-Counselling helps us look at this openly and without judgement, and to see if we can perhaps make different choices based on new experiences.
+Counselling can be for anyone who wants space to think and reflect, it provides a non-judgemental opportunity to work through problems and decisions.
+I do not think of mental health as an illness, I believe our choices and behaviours are a reflection of who we are, this might be because of our genes and because what life has thrown at us.
+Counselling helps us look at this openly and without judgement, and to see if we can make different choices based on new ways to see our experiences.

 My website will provide you with more information, or ring for a chat.